 When the donuts have reached room temperature, warm the cookie butter in the microwave until smooth and liquid (about 45-60 seconds).

-Deep the top side each donut in the warm cookie butter and gently shake to remove excess.
-Place on a cooking rack and sprinkle with pumpkin seeds.
+Dip the top of each donut in the warm cookie butter and gently shake to remove excess.
+Place on a cooking rack and sprinkle with crushed cookies

 - Make sure the ingredients are at room temperature.